 Introduction to the concepts, techniques and historical development of physics, using algebra.
 Topics covered include the laws of motion, energy, momentum, forces, rotation, and thermodynamics.
-No UC credit if PHYSIC 100 or 107 is taken, first.
+No UC credit if taken after PHYSIC 100, 107, 110, 111, 200 or 201.

-107 THE MECHANICAL UNIVERSE LABORATORY 1 UNIT
+107 THE MECHANICAL UNIVERSE LABORATORY

-Prerequisite: Elementary Algebra.

-Corequisite: PHYSIC 106
+UC, CSU, Associate Degree Applicable Prerequisite: Elementary Algebra Corequisite: PHYSIC 106

 Laboratory course to accompany PHYSIC 106.
 The student will conduct experiments in motion forces, momentum, energy, rotation, and thermodynamics.

-No UC credit if PHYSIC 100 or 106 is taken.
+No UC credit if taken after PHYSIC 100, 106, 110, 111, 200 or 201.

-108AB PHYSICS IN THE CLASSROOM
+108AB PHYSICS IN THE CLASSROOM 3 UNITS